 The long path runs the other way around the globe.
 Starting from The Netherlands, along the Azores, Atlantic Ocean northern Brazil, Peru, Pacific Ocean, across New Zealand’s Southern Island into Sydney, a distance of roughly 23,500km.
 The long path to Australia would be 7 to 8 hops, in theory.
 But but why are long path signals sometimes remarkably stronger than short path signals when they make more hops?
 Could be that because the long path runs mainly over salt water, but this only counts for this specific situation.
 But there is more going on, a propagation mode that is believed to be responsible for long path propagation with strong signals is called chordal hop propagation.

 Signal that bounces along the ionosphere

 Chordal hop propagation is a propagation mode involving the daylight F2 layer and night time F layer.
 At daytime there are two upper layers in the ionosphere, the F1-layer at approximately 150-200km and the F2 layer at 250-400km.
-Shortly after sunset these two layers merge into the F layer and split up again into F1 and F2 layer at sunruse.
+Shortly after sunset these two layers merge into the F layer and split up again into F1 and F2 layer at sunrise.
 During night time the F layer loses it’s ionization density, and it’s ability to reflect signals back to Earth.
 But sometimes the F-layer is just dense enough to reflect the signal back, but with a less steep angle, causing the signal to be directed to another part of the ionosphere thousands of km’s ahead, not touching the ground.
 Here is a picture I have drawn to visualize.

 Less attenuation with chordal hop

 With chordal hop propagation you have much less attenuation due to the fact the signals does not reflect against Earth’s surface.
-In this occasion the signal that uses long path propagation arrives at the other station with much less attenuation, thus with a stronger signal than the short path. one Funny thing is that a station at night time, like imaginary station PY4FTL in Rio de Janeiro in Brazil, has signals travelling above him along the ionosphere, but he cannot receive them.
+In this occasion the signal that uses long path propagation arrives at the other station with much less attenuation, thus with a stronger signal than the short path. one Funny thing is that a station at night time, like imaginary station PY4FTL in Rio de Janeiro in Brazil, has signals travelling far above through the ionosphere, but he cannot receive them.